Alexia Hilbertidou

-Alexia Hilbertidou is a New Zealand social entrepreneur and the founder of GirlBoss New Zealand, a social enterprise which aims to empower women in leadership, entrepreneurship, science, technology, engineering and mathematics.
-GirlBoss has attracted 13,000 members, and has become New Zealand’s largest women’s network.
+Alexia Hilbertidou is a New Zealand social entrepreneur and the founder of GirlBoss New Zealand, a social enterprise which aims to empower women in leadership, entrepreneurship, and STEM (science, technology, engineering and mathematics.)

+GirlBoss has attracted 17,500 members, with 1 in 7 of all high school-aged young women in New Zealand currently enrolled in its programmes, making it the country's largest network for young women.

+Under her leadership, GirlBoss has reached young women from over 400 schools.

+GirlBoss has also expanded internationally, with members in 27 countries, including the United Arab Emirates.

+Hilbertidou is a strong advocate for equity of access and for ensuring every young woman, regardless of their socioeconomic status, can succeed.

+Her efforts have been particularly focused on supporting underrepresented groups, including low-income, Māori, Pasifika, and rural youth.

+Since founding GirlBoss, Hilbertidou has spoken at over 150 schools, with more than 100,000 students participating in GirlBoss initiatives over the past decade.
+Through the GirlBoss Edge accelerator, over 5,000 young people have launched social impact projects, with 93% of alumni describing the experience as "life-changing."

+GirlBoss programmes are offered free of charge and have collectively generated over NZ$63 million in value for young women across New Zealand, according to an independent PwC UK report.

 Life

 Hilbertidou was born in Cyprus, and moved to New Zealand whilst still a baby.
 She is of Greek and Samoan descent.

+In her early childhood, Hilbertidou was raised in Kelston, West Auckland, by her Samoan single mother.
+Her mother was the first in her family to pursue higher education, an experience that influenced Hilbertidou's focus on advocating for access to education and opportunities, particularly for underrepresented groups in leadership and STEM fields.

 She was educated at Albany Senior High School, Auckland.
 She studied digital IT and physics, and found that she was frequently the only girl in the classes.

 At 16, she founded GirlBoss New Zealand as a way to encourage teenage girls to participate more fully in leadership, entrepreneurship, science, technology, engineering, and maths.
 GirlBoss events have featured guest speakers such as My Food Bag founder Theresa Gattung, Green Party candidate Chloe Swarbrick, Labour leader Jacinda Ardern, and Xero's Anna Curzon.
-Hilbertidou is a strong advocate for equity of access and for ensuring every young woman in New Zealand, regardless of their socioeconomic status, can succeed.